Common name: Warty Yate

 View in Kings Park

-Visit Kings Park and Botanic Garden to see Eucalyptus megacornuta growing in Rio Tinto Naturescape Kings Park.
-Bring the kids or grandkids to seek out this unique and interesting plant, while exploring the exciting nature play area (refer to map).
+Visit Kings Park and Botanic Garden to see Eucalyptus megacornuta growing in Rio Tinto Naturescape Kings Park (refer to map).

 Want more information?